jaimeharman/Pland/README.md

 # Pland
-A gardening app which applies function to flora!
+A gardening app where functionality meets flora!